gogryphon/gryphoonmoon/CONTRIBUTING.md

   - *wallet* for changes to the wallet code
   - *zmq* for changes to the ZMQ APIs
   - *guix* for changes to the GUIX reproducible builds
-  - *stats* for changes to reporting of statistics

 Examples: